ekoeppen/CoreForth/README.md

 ========

 This is a simple Forth for the ARM Cortex M3.
-It can currently run on the [Stellaris LM3S811 evaluation kit](http://www.ti.com/tool/ek-lm3s811), or qemu.
+It can currently run on the [Stellaris LM3S811 evaluation kit](http://www.ti.com/tool/ek-lm3s811), the Arduino Due, the Olimex STM32-P103 and the Olimexino STM32/LeafLabs Maple or qemu.
 Other targets like STM32 based boards should be easy to add.

 CoreForth started based on [JonesForth](http://rwmj.wordpress.com/2010/08/07/jonesforth-git-repository/), but evolved to be closer to Forth-79.
 Some words and ideas were taken also directly from [CamelForth](http://www.camelforth.com/) and the [excellent article